anusha761/portfolio/index.md

 <br>
 <br>

-#### Loan Risk Assessment And Loan Default Prediction Using PCA and Ensemble Models
+#### Loan Risk Assessment And Loan Default Prediction Using Machine Learning
 This project analyzes Lending Club loan applications to identify factors that contribute to loan defaults.
 It includes an in-depth exploratory data analysis (EDA) followed by the prediction of loan repayment outcomes (fully repaid vs. charged off).
 The model utilizes PCA for dimensionality reduction and machine learning ensemble models, such as Random Forest and XGBoost, to improve risk assessment and optimize lending strategies.

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/anusha761/Lending-Club-Loan-Default-Analysis-Prediction)